Draft Mode

 The difference between writing for someone with a voice profile and ongoing feed versus writing without one is the difference between a cover band and the actual artist.

 Without it, you're guessing.
 Writing what you think they'd say based on fragments.
-The output is safe, generic, interchangeable with any other leader in the industry.
+The output is safe.
+Generic.
+Could've come from any leader in the industry.

-That's the whole game.
+That's the whole game, honestly.
 Not making people sound smart.
 Making them sound like themselves.

 If you're the exec: the reason your comms person's drafts don't sound like you isn't because they're bad at their job.
 It's because you haven't given them the real stuff.
 The five-word Slack reply isn't enough.
 "Just use GPT" definitely isn't enough.
 Paste 50 questions into Claude and have a conversation — on your own time, at your own pace.
 Give them five minutes a week after that.
 The ROI on those five minutes is every piece of content with your name on it actually sounding like it came from you.

 If you're the comms person: stop mining Slack.
 Stop guessing.
-Build the system.
-Send them the questions.
-Let Claude do the interviewing.
-Set up the weekly feed.
+Build the system instead — send the questions, let Claude do the interviewing, set up the weekly feed.
 Your job gets easier and the work gets better.
 That almost never happens at the same time.